nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 The system has so many unknowns that if you aren't getting some reliable feedback, it's hard to get better.

-I still think diving in is broadly the right way to go, but despite my fondness for being chucked right into the deep end, I do wish I'd spent literally a few weeks reading about start-ups more broadly before I did anything else.
+I still think diving in is broadly the right way to go, but despite my fondness for being chucked right into the deep end, I do wish I'd spent literally a few weeks reading about startups more broadly before I did anything else.
 Read [Traction](https://www.amazon.co.uk/Traction-Startup-Achieve-Explosive-Customer/dp/1591848369), [Zero to One](https://www.amazon.co.uk/Zero-One-Notes-Start-Future/dp/0753555204), and [The Mom Test](https://www.momtestbook.com/).